Nephrology Fellowship Overview

 Renal Transplant Service is a medical-surgical service that provides care for renal transplant patients.
 One hundred eighty-five renal transplants were performed at MUSC in 2014.
 The general nephrology fellow is part of the medical-surgical team and rounds with the transplant attending, transplant fellow and the attendings on all renal transplant patients.
 In addition, the fellow is involved in Transplant clinics, pre-transplant evaluations, and management of medical complications post transplant.
 The fellow is responsible for the dialysis support for transplant patients with primary non-function, etc. Specifics of transplant medicine such as immunosuppression, treatment of rejection and management of opportunistic infections and when and how to perform renal transplant biopsy are emphasized.

 The VA Nephrology Service is involved in acute inpatient and outpatient services for acute and chronic renal disease and hypertension.
 The fellow rounds with an attending at the VA as a consultant and sees all nephrology patients that are admitted to the hospital as well as any new consultations.
 With the attending physician for that rotation, the fellow at the VA is responsible for running the outpatient dialysis unit associated with the hospital.
 The fellow will gain experience rounding on outpatient dialysis patients and the management of dialysis access problems, anemia and bone mineral disorders.
 The attending and fellow also provide primary care to the VA patients who have dialysis services provided outside of the VA system and for the veterans with renal transplants.
+There is an Advanced Practice Provider who helps to provide ESRD care for the outpatient unit.

 Home Dialysis Month: Home dialysis modalities (peritoneal dialysis and home hemodialysis) are an important part of renal replacement therapy.
 MUSC has approximately 41 patients receiving home therapies, including peritoneal dialysis and home hemodialysis.
-Each fellow is required to spend a month in the Home Unit to learn management of PD and home hemodialysis.
+Each fellow is required to spend a month each year in the Home Unit to learn management of PD and home hemodialysis.

 Elective Months: When not on a clinical service, there are many opportunities for further study.
 Electives available include Pediatric Nephrology, Interventional Nephrology, Interventional Radiology, Renal Pathology, and Plasmapheresis.